1 Introduction

 Pausanias, a travel writer from the 2nd century AD, and Castor, a chronicler from the 2nd century BC, provide the genealogy of the kings of Sicyon.
 [1]

-Pausanias generally refers to the genealogy of the kings of Sicyon written by Castor.
+Pausanias mostly refers to the genealogy of the kings of Sicyon written by Castor.

 However, Pausanias writes the genealogy from the 7th king Thurimachus to the 10th king Peratus (or Eratus) while referring to other historical sources.